Small business insurance

 Employers' liability insurance

-Employers' liability insurance is a legal requirement in the UK for any business with employees.
+Employers' liability insurance is a legal requirement in the UK for most businesses with employees.
 It's there to protect your business against legal and compensation costs if an employee were to make a claim against you due to injury.

 Professional indemnity insurance